Mirror symmetry for Pfaffian Calabi-Yau 3-folds via conifold transitions: Descriptions of studied families

 \section{Descriptions of studied families}

-In this section we recall and study descriptions of the families $\mathcal{X}_5$, $\mathcal{X}_7$, $\mathcal{X}_{10}$ and $\mathcal{X}_{25}$ of Calabi-Yau threefolds with Picard number one constructed in \cite{MichUnpr, Kanazawa}.
+In this section, we recall and study descriptions of the families $\mathcal{X}_5$, $\mathcal{X}_7$, $\mathcal{X}_{10}$ and $\mathcal{X}_{25}$ of Calabi-Yau threefolds with Picard number one constructed in \cite{MichUnpr, Kanazawa}.
 For each of them we provide a description in five different ways: \begin{enumerate} \item in terms of Pfaffian varieties associated to decomposable vector bundles in weighted projective spaces, \item using Pfaffian equations in weighted projective space, \item as a result of a bitransition based on Kustin--Miller unprojection, \item as a complete intersection in some cone over some universal Pfaffian variety, \item as the result of a conifold transition with a complete intersection in a smooth toric Fano variety. \end{enumerate} Each of the above description has its own advantages.
 Descriptions (1) and (2) are strictly related and very explicit, they are used for the definition of the families.
 In fact the description of varieties using Pfaffians is in general one of the simplest after descriptions as complete intersections and by zero loci of sections of ample vector bundles.
 As such they can be used for the study of the geometry of varieties involved.
 However from the point of view of mirror symmetry the description via Pfaffians does not help much.
-In particular it seams very improbable that a version of Quantum Lefschetz theorem could be developed, since even the usual Barth--Lefschetz theorem does not hold for Pfaffian varieties in general.
-However having explicit equations one can always try to find explicit degenerations suitable for different approaches to mirror symmetry.
+In particular, it seams very improbable that a version of Quantum Lefschetz theorem could be developed in this case, since there are examples of Pfaffian varieties for which the assertion of the standard Lefschetz theorem fail.
+However, having explicit equations, one can always try to find explicit degenerations suitable for different approaches to mirror symmetry.

 Description (3) tells us about the place the Calabi--Yau threefolds in question take in the Web of Calabi--Yau threefolds.
 It was introduced in \cite{MichUnpr}.
 It relates our varieties with very standard Calabi--Yau threefolds by composition of a conifold transition and a geometric transition involving a type II primitive contraction morphism.
 Such constructions are conjecturally (see \cite{Morrison}) compatible with mirror symmetry, so in principle could lead to the construction of a mirror family for our examples.
 However contrary to conifold transitions the geometric transition involving a primitive contraction of type II has not yet found a proper counterpart in this theory.